Join the discussion!

 UM Knowledge Exchange

 UM Knowledge Exchange brings members of the public together with researchers and community experts to share emerging ideas about the wider issues they work to address.
-UM Knowledge Exchange is presented by the Vice-President Research Office as part of the UM Learning for Life Network with both in-person and online options to attend.
+UM Knowledge Exchange is presented by the Office of the Vice-President (Research and International) as part of the UM Learning for Life Network with both in-person and online options to attend.

 UM Knowledge Exchange 2024/2025 season